Making a plan will help if you need to isolate at home after a COVID-19 test.

 Victorians, we know the drill: right now there are only four reasons to leave your home - food, care, exercise and work or school.
 But what can we do to stay safe when we have to leave home?

-If you’ve ever made, and not kept, a New Year’s resolution you’ll know how easy it is to slip back to old habits.
-As COVID-19 creeps back, maintaining new ways of doing things will keep us safe.
+If you’ve ever made, and not kept, a resolution you’ll know how easy it is to slip back into old habits.
+Keeping up new ways of doing things will help keep us all safe.

 This is no time to take off the parachute, stay focused to help stop a second wave of COVID-19